 Pediatric Therapy - Bloomer, Wisconsin

 If you have concerns about your child's development, pediatric therapy can help.
-Pediatric occupational therapists help infants, children and families reach maximum function while at home or school, and in the community.
+Pediatric therapists help infants, children and families reach maximum function while at home, school and in the community.

 How it works

 - You will meet with a therapist to discuss your concerns.

 - The therapist will observe your child as he or she participates in a variety of activities.
 The therapist may conduct specific testing to assess your child's current abilities.